 I’m concerned about a physician I know.
 Should I call the Physician Health Program?

 Yes.
 If you are concerned about the mental or physical health of a physician, resident doctor, or medical student, please call us.
 You do not have to be a physician or family member to contact us and receive help.

 What do your services cost?

 We do not charge for the counselling, support, advisory, advocacy and referral services we provide to BC physicians, resident doctors, medical students, and their eligible dependents.
-We do not, however, reimburse for similar services you may have received outside our program.
+We cannot reimburse for similar services you may have received outside our program.